SAP-samples/cloud-extension-html5-sample/mission/create-application/develop/README.md

-# Developing a Cloud Application
+# Develope a Cloud Application

 ## Introduction